mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/SPIRITs.md

 Because I _Mask My Skills_ with humor, I get +2 when I Forcefully attack by deciding to take something seriously.

-Because I have a _Perfect Memory_, I can [[create advantage]] once per session from my recollections of any room in the mental landscape.
+Because I have a _Perfect Memory_, I can [[Create Advantage]] once per session from my recollections of any room in the mental landscape.

 [Open Slot]